s4ayub/tempo/README.md

 }
 ```

-# To do:
-- [x] Lay out the TimeSeries struct to encase timestamps and data in a single byte stream
-- [x] Implement and test XOR encoding for data values
-- [x] Implement and test delta-of-delta encoding for timestamps
-- [ ] Write a decoder to return decoded blocks of time series data
-- [ ] Build the TimeSeriesMap structure which will abstract away the TimeSeries struct

 # Changes to the encoding scheme:
 Tempo stores its timestamps and data values in a single byte-stream (for now).
 The encoding schemes used by GorillaDB takes advantage of bit-level granularity.